 These free public stargazing events have been made possible by a generous grant from the Wyoming NASA Space Grant Consortium, NASA Grant #NNX10AO95H

-Throughout the summer, Wyoming Stargazing will be offering indoor virtual tours of the Solar System and the Milky Way Galaxy.
+Throughout the winter, Wyoming Stargazing will be offering indoor virtual tours of the Solar System and the Milky Way Galaxy.
 Inside our inflatable planetarium we'll explain why the stars shine, why they seem to move across the sky, why the constellations change throughout the year and why the arms of the Milky Way Galaxy appear the way they do above our heads.
 You'll have the opportunity to ask all the burning questions you've ever had about the Universe.
 Participants are welcome to show up anytime during the programs.
 No need to RSVP.

 Please check out the calendar at the bottom of this page for upcoming programming times/dates.